smuellerDD/acvpparser/README.md

 Example: To compile the OpenSSL support, invoke: `make openssl`.

+## Building on Windows using MSYS2 (recommended)

+- Download and install MSYS2 using the instructions on https://www.msys2.org/

+- Open the MINGW64 environment; this will set the PATH correctly.

+- Verify PATH using `echo $PATH`, should start with `/mingw64/bin`.

+- Update the pacman databases: invoke `pacman -Syu` until no more packages are updated

+- Install the required packages: `pacman -S make mingw-w64-x86_64-toolchain`

+- Build acvp-parser.exe using with a build target as outlined above.

+Note that it is also possible to use the UCRT64 environment instead of the MINGW64 environment.
+In that case, the `mingw-w64-ucrt-x86_64-toolchain` packages should be installed.
+The reason for choosing MINGW64 over UCRT64 is that some libraries (e.g. OpenSSL) only provide build instructions for MinGW.

-## Building on Cygwin
+## Building on Cygwin (legacy)

-The following steps are required to build the ACVP Proxy on Cygwin:
+The following steps are required to build the ACVP Parser on Cygwin:

 - Verify that the required cygwin packages are installed: